U.S. kills top Iranian general in Baghdad airstrike; Khamenei vows 'harsh revenge'

 He later told reporters that the United States is prepared "to exercise self-defense, and we are prepared to deter further bad behavior from these groups, all of which are sponsored and directed and resourced by Iran."

-For two days rioters attacked the U.S. Embassy in Bah, retreating after U.S. troops fired teargas to disperse them.
+For two days, rioters attacked the U.S. Embassy in Baghdad, retreating after U.S. troops fired teargas to disperse them.
 In response, the Pentagon has deployed about 750 additional troops to the Middle East.

-Esper told reporters Thursday they will be reinforcing U.S. facilities and protecting personnel.
+Esper told reporters Thursday that U.S. facilities will be strengthened by troops to protect personnel.

 Chairman of the Joint Chiefs of Staff Gen. Mark Milley said further attackers on the U.S. Embassy would be running "into a buzz saw."

-The attack on the U.S. Embassy in Baghdad was in response to the United States conducting airstrikes late December on locations belonging to the Iran-back Iraqi paramilitary group Kata'ib Hezbollah, during which at least 25 people were killed and 51 were injured.
+The attack on the embassy was in response to the United States conducting airstrikes late December on locations that belong to the Iran-back Iraqi paramilitary group Kata'ib Hezbollah, during which at least 25 people were killed and 51 were injured.

-On New Year's Eve, Trump told reporters from his Mar-a-Largo resort that he didn't want war with Iran.
+On New Year's Eve, Trump told reporters from his Mar-a-Lago resort in Florida that he didn't want war with Iran.

 "I want to have peace," he said.
 "I like peace.
 And Iran should want peace more than anybody.
 So, I don't see that happening.
 No, I don't think Iran would want that to happen.
 It would go very quickly."

-Several Democrats criticized the airstrike not only over its legality as Congress was not involved in the decision making but that it may instigate further attacks against the United States.
+Several Democrats criticized the airstrike not only over its legality as Congress was not involved in the decision, but that it may instigate further attacks against the United States.

 "We are now again on the brink of direct confrontation in the Middle East," Engel said.
 "Tonight's action represents a massive escalation in our conflict with Iran with unpredictable consequences."